kgroveshok/z80-homebrew/DEV-DIARY.md

 Or would normal battery packs work long enough to make it worth while?

-More devices on the external cart
+More devices on the external cart:

+* Basic networking across the SPI bus between other Z80 instances?
+* RTC
+* Sound
+* Relay board for GPIO use
+* Pico for Wifi networking to internet etc
+* Enchance the SPI for display/keyboard